Kemper Street station: Rail

 The year 2012 marked the 100 year anniversary of passenger train service at Lynchburg-Kemper Street station.
 Today, as the only passenger train station still operating in Lynchburg, it is serviced by four Amtrak trains daily.
 The rail line upon which the station is situated belongs to Southern Railway's corporate descendant, Norfolk Southern Railway, which owns both the track and the adjacent platforms.

 The Crescent is a long-distance, overnight service operating daily between New York City and New Orleans, LA.
 The Crescent stops at Lynchburg-Kemper Street station on its northbound and southbound runs.
 The northbound train arrives just before the morning rush, and the southbound train arrives in the middle of the night.
 This train had previously serviced Lynchburg during the old Southern Railway days, and was known as the Southern Crescent for most of the 1970s.
 For the better part of three decades, the Crescent was the only passenger train serving Lynchburg.

 October, 2009 saw the introduction of Northeast Regional daily round-trip service between Lynchburg and Boston, MA's South Station.
 The route to Lynchburg was extended from its previous southern terminus in Washington, DC.
 This extension is operated through a partnership between Amtrak and the Virginia Department of Rail and Public Transportation, under the guise of Amtrak Virginia.
 It provided daylight service to Lynchburg for the first time in three decades.

 In June, 2016, Amtrak announced plans to add an additional daily round-trip service as part of the Northeast Regional.
 The Northeast Regional was extended to Roanoke on October 31, 2017 and on July 11, 2022 a second daily round-trip, an afternoon departure of Amtrak's overnight train of the Northeast Corridor, numbers 66/67, the former Night Owl, was added to the Northeast Regional bringing a total of six trains per day to Lynchburg.

 Amtrak's station code for Lynchburg is LYH.
 The station features restrooms, an enclosed waiting area, and a ticket office staffed by Amtrak personnel.
 Services from this location include checked baggage assistance and a Quik-Trak ticketing kiosk.

 Bus

+Virginia Breeze, a bus brand operated by Megabus on behalf of the Virginia Department of Rail and Public Transportation, provides bus service from the street level bus terminal along Kemper Street.
+The bus terminal is two stories above the train terminal which is at the bottom of the hillside.
+The Piedmont Express, by Virginia Breeze, provides service from Danville to Washington DC with a stop in Lynchburg.

-Beginning in 2002, Greyhound Lines supplied intercity bus service from a street level bus terminal along Kemper Street on the side of the station facing away from the railway platform, which is two stories below at the bottom of the hillside.
-The company also offered their "Greyhound PackageXpress" shipping service from the Kemper Street terminal.
-However, as of June, 2022, Greyhound buses simply stop at Greater Lynchburg Transit Company bus transfer center adjacent to the station and Greyhound PackageXpress is no longer offered in Lynchburg.
+Beginning in 2002, Greyhound Lines supplied intercity bus service along with their "Greyhound PackageXpress" shipping service from the Kemper Street terminal.
+However, as of June, 2022, Greyhound buses simply stop at Greater Lynchburg Transit Company bus transfer center adjacent to the Kemper Street station and Greyhound PackageXpress is no longer offered in Lynchburg.

 Connections for local buses operated by the Greater Lynchburg Transit Company (GLTC) are available at the bus transfer center adjacent to the station, completed in 2014.